 Stunning photos capturing a coyoting playing like a dog in Trenton Falls, New York have been seen around the world.

-Pamela has since moved to Lake Placid, New York where she is stilled blessed with hearing coyotes every night.
-"It has become my most favorite animal sound and I wake in the middle of the night yearning to hear their howl which especially in winter, I'm almost always rewarded."
+Pamela has since moved to Lake Placid, New York where she is still blessed with hearing coyotes every night.
+"It has become my favorite animal sound and I wake in the middle of the night yearning to hear their howl which especially in winter, I'm almost always rewarded."

 The special connection is becoming a story for all to share.
-Pamela has been working on turning it into a book.
-"I've been working on the book now for over 12 hours a day, 7 days a week.
-So far I have created 26 images to go along with the story.
-I'm using the actual photos of the Toy Thief and putting him in a painterly background that takes the story to the next level."
+Pamela has been working for over 12 hours a day, 7 days a week to turn the magical moment into a book.
+More than 25 images have been created to go along with the story.

 You can see more of Pamela's stunning photography work on her Facebook page.